Oslo Airport, Gardermoen

 Lateral loadings as a result of wind, snow and seismic activity were all carefully considered, and the columns spaced accordingly.
 Stability was achieved through the inherent stiffness of the resulting frame geometry, virtually eliminating the need for obstructive cross-bracing, thus integrating structure seamlessly with people flow through this international transport hub.

-Timber diagrid and laminated wood beam extension to Oslo’s largest airport
+Timber diagrid and laminated wood beam extension to Norway’s largest airport

 Oslo Lufthavn AS / Avinor